stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Builtin tests

 I think there's a lot of room for growth in the builtin test conditions.
 This document just has what I think are about appropriate for an initial release (i.e. are relatively easy to implement), but that shouldn't be the end of the builtin tests.
 I can imagine us writing bioinformatics specific tests using the `noodles` library for testing things like "is this output file a valid BAM?", "is this BAM coordinate sorted?", "is the output BAI file correctly matched to the output BAM?", and many many more such tests.

-## Custom tests

-Another possibility we may even want to expose in an initial relase (so move from "Future possibilities" to a more prominent section of this RFC) would be custom tests.
-There are a couple of directions I've considered for this, and I think the most logical jumping off point would be to let users write shell scripts that are invoked with ENV vars set with the outputs of a task or workflow, and let them do whatever the heck tests they want to write in Bash and just ensure the exit code of the script is `0`.
-This seems to me the best ROI from an implementation standpoint.
-It would be pretty easy to set up and shell out, and would allow users to write arbitrarily complicated tests using whatever tools they want.

 ## Validating other engines